HannahIgboke/Pizza-runner-Business-analysis/README.md

 ![solution_5](Images/Runner_and_Cust_experience/RCE_solution_5.PNG)

-The longest time spent on a delivery was 40 minutes, and the shortest was 10 minutes.
+The longest time spent on a delivery was 40 minutes, and the shortest was 10 minutes which brings the difference to 30 minutes.

 **6. What was the average speed for each runner for each delivery ?**